 Ok, so using the same set of data from the HLOOKUP article, and just changing Client to Customer.

-Above we have a MATCH function in B14, its looking for the content of cell B11, (which is Apr-17) in the lookup_array of B3:N3, note that MATCH works both vertically and horizontally.
-In this case it’s telling us Apr-17 appears in column 5 of our lookup_array.
+Above we have a MATCH function in Excel B14, it’s looking for the content of cell B11, (which is Apr-17) in the lookup_array of B3:N3, note that Index MATCH Excel works both vertically and horizontally.
+In this case, it’s telling us Apr-17 appears in column 5 of our lookup_array.

-Looking at the VLOOKUP, we’ve asked it to lookup B10 (which is Customer D), in the range B3:N8, and we know from VLOOKUPS that our lookup criteria MUST be in the first column of our range.
-Next you would normally type in a col_index_num, but this time we’re using the MATCH function to help us dynamically find the column index number.
-This gives us a lookup of Customer D and return the value found in column 5 in this case it’s the value 79 shown in B13.
+Looking at the VLOOKUP, we’ve asked it to lookup B10 (which is Customer D), in the range B3:N8, and we know from VLOOKUPS our lookup criteria MUST be in the first column of our range.
+Next, you would normally type in a col_index_num, but this time we’re using the Index MATCH function Excel to help us dynamically find the column index number.
+This gives us a lookup of Customer D and returns the value found in column 5, in this case, it’s the value 79 shown in B13.

-A quick change above to Customer E and Aug-17, updates the result to 30, we can check the table manually to make sure it’s working ok.
+A quick change in the above data is, Customer E and Aug-17, which updates the result to 30, we can check the table manually to make sure it’s working ok.

 Have a play around with the table.
-If you are getting #N/A results, it means either the lookup_value cannot be found, to scrutinise this you can use the FORMULAS > EVALUATE FORMULA tool bar option to help find it.
-Text must match exactly, note it is NOT upper and lower case sensitive.
-Check your lookup_array fields to ensure the lookup_value actually appear in the list and also that your column or row index reference actually fall within your lookup_array.
+If you are getting #N/A results, it means the lookup_value cannot be found.
+To scrutinize this, you can use the FORMULAS > EVALUATE FORMULA toolbar option to help find it.
+The text must match exactly, and note that it is NOT upper and lower case sensitive.
+Check your lookup_array fields to ensure the lookup_value that actually appears in the list and also that your column or row index reference actually falls within your lookup_array.